a divorced mother is unlike anyone you have met before

 2. There will be scheduling conflicts.
 Divorced moms take sick kids and ornery co-parents in their stride - even if it means cancelling or postponing a date with a handsome knight in shining armour (that's you!).
 In a world where marriage, love and schedules are transitory, their kids come first.
 But that does not mean that she can't or won't make time for you, once you have proven yourself to be a steady rock in turbulent waters.

 3. She expects you to reliable.
 Having had promises broken, she cherishes reliability and honesty.
 Don't say you will do something when you don't have every intention to follow through.

 Your divorced mom dating success is very much determined by the attitude with which you enter the world she has created for herself and her children.
-She will honour your unselfishness and courage in understanding how to be present in the moment and accept what she has to give to you.
+She will honour your unselfishness and courage in understanding how to be present at the moment and accept what she has to give to you.

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.